Support union recovery in high-dimensional multivariate regression: Main results and some consequences

-because $\Zstar{\Zstar}^T \in \RR^{s \times s}$ is the Gram matrix of $s$ unit vectors of $\RR^{k}$ and its diagonal elements are therefore all equal to $1$.
-Consequently, the group Lasso recovers the row support with high probability for sequences such that
+because $\bZ^*{\bZ^*}^T \in\mathbb{R}^{s \times s}$ is the Gram matrix of $s$ unit vectors in $\mathbb{R}^{k}$ and its diagonal elements are therefore all equal to $1$.
+Consequently, the multivariate group Lasso recovers the row support with high probability for sequences such that

-which allows for sample sizes $1/\numreg$ smaller than the ordinary Lasso approach. \end{exas}
+which allows for sample sizes $K$ times smaller than the ordinary Lasso approach. \end{exas}

-Corollary~\ref{CorGroupOrd} and the subsequent examples address the case of uncorrelated design ($\CovMat_{\Sset \Sset} = I_{\spindex \times \spindex}$) on the row support $\Sset$, for which the group Lasso is never worse than the ordinary Lasso in performing row selection.
-The following example shows that if the supports are disjoint, the ordinary Lasso has the same sample complexity as the group Lasso for uncorrelated design $\CovMat_{\Sset \Sset} = I_{\spindex \times \spindex}$, but can be better than the group Lasso for designs $\CovMat_{\Sset \Sset}$ with suitable correlations: \bcors[Disjoint supports] Suppose that the support sets $\Sset_k$ of individual regression problems are all disjoint.
-Then for any design covariance $\CovMat_{\Sset \Sset}$, we have
+Corollary~\ref{CorGroupOrd} and the subsequent examples address the case of uncorrelated design ($\Sigma_{SS} = I_{s \times s}$) on the row support $S$, for which the multivariate group Lasso is never worse than the ordinary Lasso in performing row selection.
+The following example shows that if the supports are disjoint, the ordinary Lasso has the same sample complexity as the multivariate group Lasso for uncorrelated design $\Sigma_{SS } = I_{s\times s}$, but can be better than the multivariate group Lasso for designs $\Sigma_{SS}$ with suitable correlations: \begin{cors}[(Disjoint supports)] Suppose that the support sets $S_k$ of individual regression problems are disjoint.
+Then for any design covariance $\Sigma_{SS}$, we have